JonTheMathMan/p5_basicGameMaker/readme.md

 - use `runAllTests(true)` in the console log to run all the tests including the verbose ones.

 ### How to run
-Download p5 from https://p5js.org/ then in that directory move this repo into the same folder as the `empty-example` folder is in.
+Download p5 from https://p5js.org/, then in that directory, move or clone this repo into the same folder as the `empty-example` folder is in.
 Then open [index.html](./index.html)

 ![alt text](./screenshot.png)